EndPointCorp/end-point-blog/2025/02/client-mining.md

 - Your **capacity** – Do you have bandwidth for new clients?
 - Your **ideal client** – What industries, sizes, and technology stacks align with your expertise?

-Landing clients that match your skills leads to faster onboarding and immediate productivity.
+Many consultancies do not properly understand their own services, and simply attempt to "land" any clients .. and then "adapt" to that clients needs.
+This leads to misunderstandings, appearance of incompetance, and wasted communication efforts.
+You do need to "adapt" to your clients needs, but landing clients that match your skills leads to faster onboarding and immediate productivity.

 ### Channels to Acquire New Clients
 Once you define your ideal client, identify the best channels for acquisition: